thomasgalliker/Paging.NET/README.md

     PM> Install-Package Paging.NET

-You can use this library in any .Net project which is compatible to PCL (e.g. Xamarin Android, iOS, Windows Phone, Windows Store, Universal Apps, etc.)
+You can use this library in any .Net project which is compatible to .Net Standard 1.0 and higher as well as with legacy PCL projects.

 ### API Usage
 The unit tests shipped along with this library show nicely all the helper methods you can use.